 I was leading a photography workshop in Northern Michigan and we were out on a night sky field trip at Lake Michigan.
 We started seeing some flickering in the northern sky which developed into this display of the Northern Lights.
 It was a great night at the lakeshore.

 Few photographers have had as much of an influence on me for as long a period of time as Galen Rowell.
 When I became seriously interested in nature photography I read his articles in Outdoor Photographer and his book Mountain Light was one of the most important books in helping me up my game as a nature photographer.
 I still consider it one of the three most important books any budding nature photographer should read.
 So my first visit to Yosemite was like a trip to the Promised Land and I felt like I was walking in Galen’s footsteps.

 I was working in the studio with the beautiful Lela Rae.
 This is an example of cross lighting which creates nice contours and shadows.
 There is one light to her left and one to her right, almost directly opposite each other.
 I decided to use colored gels over the lights which I thought would enhance the look of the image..

-It was a beautiful winter morning and my brother-in-law/photo buddy and I were up long before sunrise to capture the early morning light.
-It was our good fortune that it had snowed a bit.
+It was a beautiful winter morning and Bob (my brother-in-law and photo buddy) and I were up long before sunrise to capture the early morning light at the Grand Canyon.
+It was our good fortune that it had snowed a bit overnight.
 The light was beautiful.
 With the coming of the sun the snow disappeared, as did the magic of the light.

 The Maroon Bells is considered to be one of the top scenic photo locations in Colorado, and it certainly one of the most popular.
 The Maroon Bells and Maroon Lake are a stunning sight by both day and night (photo below).